Binary-Programmer/Moulton-Scalable-Menus/README.md

 * [Examples](#examples)

 ## Technologies
-The Project requires Java 1.7 to compile.
+The project requires Java 1.7 to compile.
 Pre-compiled jars are also available for download.

 ## Setup
 Download either the source .java files or select a version of the pre-compiled .jar files.
 Add Moulton Scalable Menus as a dependency to your intended project.